wmde/wikiba.se/source/faq.md

 ### What is the difference between Wikibase and Wikidata?

-**[Wikibase](https://wikiba.se)** is the suite of knowledge base software for managing linked open data, originally written for and still used by the Wikidata project.
+**[Wikibase](https://wikiba.se)** is a suite of knowledge-base software for managing linked open data, originally written for and still used by the Wikidata project.

 **[Wikidata](https://www.wikidata.org)** is the largest instance of Wikibase, a free knowledge base that anyone can edit.
 Its data is used by Wikipedia, by its sister projects and by anyone else who wants to make use of a large amount of open general-purpose data.